So you’ve got 3 weeks in Colombia…YEAH BUDDY!

 Tours run every day at 10am and 2pm and last around 3 hours.
 If your flight arrives in the morning, you should have time to make the afternoon tour.
 (If not, you can squeeze it into the morning of your last day).

 You can make a reservation online or just show up at Parque de Los Periodistas at 2pm and look for the blue umbrella.
+(Update: During the pandemic, you must make a reservation online to ensure groups don’t get too big).

 Lastly, while the tour is technically free, I suggest leaving a small donation.
 They really do a good job, and donations are used to help fund community projects.